Last updated on

 Table of Contents

-Soft, perfectly pumpkin-y, and dotted with chocolate chips, these will soon be everyone’s favorite fall cookie.
+Soft, perfectly pumpkin-y, and loaded with chocolate chips, these Pumpkin Chocolate Chip Cookies will soon be everyone’s favorite fall cookie.
 Simply mix, scoop, and bake these easy pumpkin cookies.

 It’s the season of spooky, and everything tastes better with a little bit of pumpkin.
 These cake-like cookies, loaded with chocolate chips, are a melt-in-your-mouth delight that is full of fall flavor.